Resilience & Diversity

 Introduction

-On Demand circuit connections are based on unprotected circuits, which are path protected across the Colt metro packet and long distance core network with an unprotected tail between the core network PoP and the customer premises.
+On Demand connections are based on "unprotected" circuits, which are mesh protected across the Colt metro packet and long distance core network with an unprotected tail between the core network PoP serving the local access link and the customer premises (e.g. an enterprise office).
+This means that the majority of the service is protected - only the final mile tail is unprotected.

-Circuits that are provided between key data centres are routed directly across Colt’s backbone network and are protected by default.
+Circuits that are provided between key data centres are routed directly across Colt’s backbone network and are end-end protected by default (i.e. there is no unprotected tail).
 This also applies to cloud connections where the customer port is in a key data centre.

 Circuits are presented on a single interface at the A and B end locations.